-Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | Helena Fourment with her Son Francis | The Adoration of the Magi | Virgin and Child af | The Adoration of the Magi af |
+Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | Helena Fourment with a Carriage | Assumption of the Virgin (detail) | Sts Amand and Walpurgis | The Consequences of War | Adoration of the Shepherds af |

 Dutch painter and draughtsman.
 He was the eldest son of the painter Paulus [Pauwels] Joostens Wouwerman of Alkmaar (d 28 Sept 1642), whose two other sons, Pieter Wouwerman (1623-82) and Johannes Wouwerman (1629-66), also became painters.
 Philips probably received his first painting lessons from his father, none of whose work has been identified.
 According to Cornelis de Bie, Wouwerman was next apprenticed to Frans Hals, although no trace of Hals's influence is discernible in Wouwerman's work.
 Wouwerman is also reputed to have spent several weeks in 1638 or 1639 working in Hamburg in the studio of the German history painter Evert Decker (d 1647).
 While in Hamburg, he married Annetje Pietersz. van Broeckhof.
 On 4 September 1640 Wouwerman joined the Guild of St Luke in Haarlem, in which in 1646 he held the office of vinder (agent or 'finder').
 Given the many southern elements in his landscapes, it has repeatedly been suggested that Wouwerman must have travelled to France or Italy, but there is no documentary evidence that he left his native Haarlem for more than short periods.
 Abraham Janssens